robby-d/oddspot/README.md

 ## Usage

-If testing was successful, you can have the `oddpspot` daemon start on startup via creating a file at `/etc/systemd/system/oddspot.service` with the following contents:
+You can have the `oddpspot` daemon start on startup via creating a file at `/etc/systemd/system/oddspot.service` with the following contents:

 ```
 [Unit]